SonarSource/sonar-scanner-python/README.md

 # Build the package

 Run `hatch build` to create the package.
-The binaries will be located in the `dist/` folder at the root level of the project.
+The binaries will be located in the `dist` directory at the root level of the project.

 # Publish the script